Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     qh  (Halt p-System)
     close PCE window

 Each of the populated source volumes COMP1A1:, COMP1A2:.
-COMP1B1:, and COMP1B2 must now be compiled, one at a time, with the COMP\*.ima floppy image attached (in PCE) to floppy drive #4 (p-System volume #10) and the (pre-existing) code sets on TREK2A.ima and TREK2B.ima attached (in PCE) to floppy drives #2 (p-System volume #5) and #3 (p-System volume #9), respectively.
+COMP1B1:, and COMP1B2 must now be compiled, one at a time, with the COMP\*.ima floppy image attached (in PCE) to floppy drive #4 (p-System volume #10) and the (pre-existing) object-code sets on TREK2A.ima and TREK2B.ima attached (in PCE) to floppy drives #2 (p-System volume #5) and #3 (p-System volume #9), respectively.
 The boot drive (PCE floppy drive #1, p-System volume #4) is BOOT2F2.ima in all cases.

 ## Compiling the source files on COMP1A1.ima